k3v53/srt-to-txt-converter/readme.md

 # srt to txt converter

-This a really simple tool takes a srt file and removes everything that is not relevant as text.
+This really simple tool takes a srt file and removes everything that is not relevant as text.

 ## Usage